Currently not on view

 The Pestilence of 1656

-Coppola’s The Pestilence of 1656 is an exceptionally grim portrayal of Naples’s most devastating bout with the black death.
-The narrative unfolds in a metaphorical battlefield covered with bodies and devoid of any suggestion of divine intercession in aid of the sick.
-Poignant details include an infant nursing from his dead mother’s breast and a figure whose face is covered with a cloth—speaking to the odor of the decaying bodies as well as the fear of contracting the plague through putrid air, a false but widespread contemporary belief.
+This exceptionally grim portrayal of Naples’s devastating bout with the bubonic plague in 1656 is set outside the city walls in a metaphorical battlefield covered with bodies and devoid of any suggestion of divine intercession.
+The grotesque blisters and blackened limbs that were often manifestations of the plague presented challenges for contemporary artists, who were expected to show restraint and decorum in their works.
+Instead, Coppola depicted bloated bodies with varying colors to suggest different states of decomposition.
+In the foreground, an infant tries to nurse from his dead mother’s breast; nearby, a figure tending to the dead covers his face with a cloth, alluding both to the odor of the decaying bodies as well as to the fear of contracting the plague through putrid air, a false but widespread belief at the time.

 More About This Object